 Palawan Eastern Frogs and Smooth-Skinned Forest Frogs are, like many Philippine amphibians, both endemic and threatened.
 Another endemic species living in the tropical rainforests of the country is the Basilan Island Caecilian, which is known only from the type locality on Basilan Island.
 The widely distributed Painted Narrowmouth Toad is not endangered, but it is native to the country’s forests biome and degraded forest fringes.
 Because of the many islands in the archipelago country species experience restricted ranges and reproductive patterns couple tightly to the local micro-climates.
-As a result, many amphibian species are poorly known mainly their life cycles.
+As a result, many amphibian species are poorly known.
 So far the biodiversity conservation remains an on-going effort, and significant challenges include logging, conversion of natural habitats to agricultural lands, and rapid development of the human population.

 Palawan Eastern Frog (Alcalus mariae)